Stephanie Blakely practises in the areas of commercial and civil litigation, insurance law, regulatory law, and employment law.

 - B.A.
 (Environment and Development, Minor in English Literature) McGill University, 2013

 - Quoted, "Another deadline approaches for Bill 96," Canadian HRReporter, May 30, 2023

 - Quoted, "How does Bill 96 impact Quebec employers?"
 Canadian HRReporter, June 2, 2022

 - Young Bar of Montreal/Jeune Barreau de Montréal

 My latest insights

-Québec's Bill 96 modifying the Charter of the French Language receives royal assent: Key...
+Québec’s Bill 96 modified the Charter of the French Language: Five things you need to...